MarkusAmshove/Kluent/docs/README.md

 Kluent is a "Fluent Assertions" library written specifically for Kotlin.

-It uses the [Infix-Notations](https://kotlinlang.org/docs/reference/functions.html#infix-notation "Infix-Notation") and [Extension Functions](https://kotlinlang.org/docs/reference/extensions.html#extension-functions "Extension Functions") of Kotlin to provide a fluent wrapper around JUnit-Asserts and Mockito.
+It uses the [Infix-Notations](https://kotlinlang.org/docs/reference/functions.html#infix-notation "Infix-Notation") and [Extension Functions](https://kotlinlang.org/docs/reference/extensions.html#extension-functions "Extension Functions") of Kotlin to provide a fluent wrapper around JUnit-Asserts.

 [How to contribute](../CONTRIBUTING.md)